reergymerej/react-testing-talk/TALK.md

   out of place.
 In real life, these "wiring" tests are expensive to maintain.

 Loop and assert
+  TODO: Contrive a scenario that would be good for looping.

   Tests that have one assertion are awesome.
 But, use some cleverness to help you out once in a while when you need it.

+  Fuzz testing is an example.
+So is verifying that a bunch of items all behave by a similar set of rules.

 Mock logic out of components
+  This isn't really a cheat; it's just good advice.

   This isn't a cheat.
 This is just good practice.
 One of the ways where the right thing is actually the easy thing, too.